FlavScents AInsights Entry: Maple Furanone (CAS: 698-10-2)

 8. Practical Insights for Formulators

-Maple furanone is valued for its ability to impart a rich, sweet character to both flavors and fragrances.
-It synergizes well with vanilla, chocolate, and nutty notes.
-Formulators should be cautious of overuse, which can lead to an overpowering sweetness.
-It is often under-utilized in savory applications, where it can add depth and complexity.
+Maple furanone is valued for its ability to impart a rich, authentic maple syrup aroma, making it a staple in sweet flavor formulations.
+It synergizes well with vanilla, caramel, and nutty notes, enhancing the overall complexity of the flavor profile.
+Formulators should be cautious of overuse, as excessive concentrations can lead to an overpowering or artificial taste.
+It is often under-utilized in savory applications, where it can add unexpected depth.

 Citation hooks: FlavScents; industry practice